 Hundreds of toxins are known.
 However, because of difficulties in isolating sufficient quantities, and problems with dissemination or environmental fragility, most toxins are more suited to assassination than to production of mass casualties.
-Only four toxins are considered high-threat agents by the US Centers for Disease Control and Prevention (CDC):
+Only 4 toxins are considered high-threat agents by the US Centers for Disease Control and Prevention (CDC):

-Of these, only botulinum toxin is classified among the highest priority agents.
+Of these, only botulinum toxin is classified among the highest-priority agents.
 Epsilon toxin from C. perfringens is mainly of historical interest as an agent reportedly developed by Iraq in the 1980s; its main action is to increase capillary permeability, especially in the intestine.

 Clinical diagnosis is sufficient to make the decision to administer antitoxin, which becomes progressively less effective as symptoms and signs develop.
 One vial of equine heptavalent botulism immune globulin diluted 1:10 in 0.9% saline solution is given slowly IV.

-The views expressed in this article are those of the author and do not reflect the official policy of the Department of Army, Department of Defense, or the US Government.
+The views expressed in this chapter are those of the author and do not reflect the official policy of the Department of Army, Department of Defense, or the US Government.